Master socket guide

 A master socket is a square, white socket that's fixed to one of the walls in your property.
 Your telephone line enters your property through this socket and it's the best place to connect your router as it's where you're most likely to get the best performance and fastest speeds for your broadband.

-Not all properties have one (older properties often have a junction box), but if yours does it'll look like one of the following:
+Not all properties have one (older properties often have a junction box), but if yours does, it'll look like one of the images below:

-If you have one, it'll be installed at the point where the telephone line enters your property.
-This can vary but it's usually one of the following places:
+If your property has a master socket, you'll be able to find it close to the point where the telephone line enters your property.
+This can vary but it's usually one of the following:

 - Your hallway near the front door